-While we know that our keto Brussel sprouts casserole is low-carb and keto-friendly, we do want to caution you against using preshredded cheese.
-Preshredded cheese often has a coating of potato starch (to prevent sticking) that adds unwanted carbs to your dish.
+While we know that our keto Brussel sprouts casserole is low-carb and keto-friendly, we do want to caution you against using pre-shredded cheese.
+Pre shredded cheese often has a coating of potato starch (to prevent sticking) that adds unwanted carbs to your dish.
 Whenever possible we always recommend using block cheese and shredding it yourself.
-Not only do you limit the hidden carbs, you do get a better tasting cheese.
+Not only do you limit the hidden carbs, but you do also get a better-tasting cheese.

 Step By Step Instructions